jenstuxen/vagrant-hadoop-spark-cluster/README.md

 1. ```$SPARK_HOME/sbin/start-all.sh```

 ### Test Spark on YARN
-You can test if Spark can run on YARN by issuing the following command.
+You can test if Spark can run on YARN by issuing the following command on node-1 as root or priviliged user.
 Try NOT to run this command on the slave nodes.
 ```
 $SPARK_HOME/bin/spark-submit --class org.apache.spark.examples.SparkPi \
     --master yarn-cluster \
-    --num-executors 10 \
+    --num-executors 3 \
+    --driver-memory 256M \
+    --executor-memory 512M \
-    --executor-cores 2 \
+    --executor-cores 1 \
-    lib/spark-examples*.jar \
+    /usr/local/spark-1.5.0-bin-hadoop2.6/lib/spark-examples*.jar \
-    100
+    10
 ```

 ### Test Spark using Shell
 Start the Spark shell using the following command.
 Try NOT to run this command on the slave nodes.

 ```
-$SPARK_HOME/bin/spark-shell --master spark://node1:7077
+$SPARK_HOME/bin/spark-shell --driver-memory 256M --executor-memory 512M --master spark://node1:7077
 ```

 Then go here https://spark.apache.org/docs/latest/quick-start.html to start the tutorial.
 Most likely, you will have to load data into HDFS to make the tutorial work (Spark cannot read data on the local file system).